akiibajin/question_answers/README.md

     - [ ] Inside on the .../question_answers/client, open the terminal
     - [ ] Type the next commands: "npm install" and then "npm run dev"
     - [ ] the webpage would open in a few seconds

+### Note: if you chose the second route, remember to have installed node on your desktop and the "npm install" run commands could be longer